Sports Injury Physiotherapy

 Common injuries we help manage

-• Muscle strains (hamstring, calf, groin)
+• Muscle strains such as hamstring, calf, and groin injuries

 • Ankle sprains and repeat ankle instability

-• Shoulder pain (gym, throwing, swimming)
+• Shoulder pain linked to gym training, throwing, or swimming

 What to do next